paulrohrbeck/aem-links/problems_solutions.md

 #### Ajax Post Servlet returns 302 for some form values

 - This was a weird one, I'm not sure what exactly went on but whenever I put in a real email address bla@bla.com, it would return a "302 Found" instead of the normal "200 OK" when ajax posting to my servlet.
 It was fixed when I took out ":formid" and ":formstart"

+---

+#### Posting (eg. via Postman) to servlet rreturns 403 Forbidden

+- make sure you added authentication headers if needed
+- Either check "Allow Empty" in "Apache Sling Referrer Filter" OSGi config or set a proper referrer header in Postman